asi14/templert/README.md

 # templert
-This is a project for Stuyhacks that revovles around the use of Arduino.
+This is a project for Stuyhacks that revovles around the use of Arduino and it's implementation with heat sensors.